syncfusion-content/javascript-docs/js/Chart/Technical-Indicators.md

 ### Moving Average Convergence Divergence (MACD)

 To render an MACD indicator, you have to set the [`indicators.type`](../api/ejchart#members:indicators-type) as **"macd"**.
-MACD indicator contains Macd line, Signal line and Histogram column.
+MACD indicator contains MACD line, Signal line and Histogram column.
 Histogram is used to differentiate MACD and signal line.

 {% highlight javascript %}